 Blake Coffee is the founder and Executive Director of Christian Unity Ministries.
 A Christian author and speaker, he is called to a ministry of equipping God’s people to experience the genuine Biblical community in which they were designed to thrive.
 Also an attorney, his law/mediation practice has been in San Antonio, Texas, but his ministry of reconciliation and unity spans the globe.

-For almost 20 years, God has given Coffee a message for the church about interpersonal relationships.
+For more than 20 years, God has given Coffee a message for the church about interpersonal relationships.
 In need of a simple Bible Study to use as a teaching tool in his work with congregations, he wrote Five Principles of Unity and self-published it for that limited purpose.
 In just a few years, almost completely by word-of-mouth, that material made its way into churches all across America and around the world.
 Already in its third English language edition and also published in 3 other languages, over 20,000 copies have been sold and thousands of other copies given away.

 Coffee is a 1982 Cum Laude graduate of Texas Tech University and a 1985 graduate of the Texas Tech School of Law.
 A member of the National Order of Barristers, Blake then sharpened his litigation skills as a courtroom litigator with the Austin law firm of Wright & Greenhill until April, 1995.

 As a part of Blake’s testimony he describes a sense of God’s call to a broader ministry.
 Blake left his partnership in 1995 and developed his own mediation practice.
 At the same time, he began to develop a ministry of congregational intervention—a ministry which has grown into what is now Christian Unity Ministries.
 In addition to these responsibilities, Blake still holds a position Of Counsel to the San Antonio law firm of Shelton & Valadez, P.C., but the vast majority of his time is now spent in this ministry.